priyanshu1905/Healthcare-ChatBot/README.md

 Project description - Developed a healthcare chat bot that will give different responses from the same input given by users/patients according to current conversation issue.
 Using this chat bot patients can book appointment, check previous reports and schedule checkup.

-Summary - This project is developed using HTML, CSS, JavaScript, Nodejs, Qnamaker, Azure Bot Service, Visual Studio Code and deployed on Microsoft Azure.
+Summary - This project is developed using HTML, CSS, JavaScript, Nodejs, Qnamaker, Azure Bot Service, Azure Web App, Visual Studio Code and deployed on Microsoft Azure.

 Project screenshot -